postgrespro/pg_probackup/Documentation.md

 Specifies pg_probackup installation directory on the remote system.

     --ssh-options
 Specifies a string of SSH command-line options.
+For example, the following options can used to set keep-alive for ssh connections opened by pg_probackup: `--ssh-options='-o ServerAliveCountMax=5 -o ServerAliveInterval=60'`.
+Full list of possible options can be found here: (https://linux.die.net/man/5/ssh_config)[https://linux.die.net/man/5/ssh_config]

 #### Replica Options